 On October 27, 2022, the Library of Congress held an event for members of the Philip Lee Phillips Society, the Washington Map Society, and the Friends of the Library of Congress.
 The event was named “Explore the Depths of the Geography and Map Division.”
 Unusual maps and atlases from the collections of the Geography and Map Division were displayed during the event.
 While searching for maps to display, I retrieved a unique atlas titled The Deseret News Atlas.
 The atlas was printed in 1914 for the Deseret News Publishing Company in Salt Lake City.

 The Deseret News Atlas contains detailed maps of Utah, Idaho, Wyoming, Arizona, and the Panama Canal Zone.
 The atlas is unique because it also contains anatomical charts of farm animals with descriptions of their diseases and treatments.
 The anatomical charts were published by a firm named S.B.
 Willsden & Company.
-One of the charts from The Deseret News Atlas is featured on the right.
+One of the charts from The Deseret News Atlas is featured below.

 The S.B.
 Willsden Company was based in Chicago and owned by Samuel Blake Willsden.
 Farmers purchased Willsdens’ Unrivaled Livestock Anatomical Charts for the care and treatment of their animals.